Chih-Che-Fang/MyBazaar/docs/design.md

 **LookUp:** Interface that defines how a buyer to search the network; all matching sellers respond to this message with their IDs using a reply(buyerID, sellerID) call.
 **Sell:** Interface that defines how a seller respond to a buyer if the seller has the product the buyer like.

+# Test Cases

+# How it Works

 # Evaluation and Measurements

-# Design tradeoffs
+# Design Tradeoffs

-# How to run it
+# How to Run It

 See [README.md #How to run?](https://github.com/Chih-Che-Fang/MyBazaar#how-to-run "How to run")

-# Possible improvements and extensions
+# Possible Improvements and Extensions

 1. We assume the id of hosts has to be ascending sequence, otherwise it will cause errors.
 2. The MaxHopCount currently is hardcoded, we could customize this number in the future for buyers.